sphinx-contrib/confluencebuilder/doc/directives.rst

     .. rst:directive:option:: editor: value
         :type: v1, v2

+        .. deprecated:: 2.14

+            Support for page-specific editor overrides will be removed in 2026 as Confluence Cloud removes support for the ``v1`` editor.

         Pages are publish with the editor type configured through the :lref:`confluence_editor` option.
 However, users can override the editor for a specific page using the ``editor`` metadata option.